 Although complications can occur, they are rare when doctors who are specially trained and experienced in this procedure perform the test.
 Potential risks include complications from obstruction.
 This usually relates to a stricture (narrowing) of the intestine from inflammation, prior surgery, or tumor.
 It’s important to recognize early signs of possible complications.
 If you have evidence of obstruction, such as unusual bloating, pain, and/or vomiting, call your doctor immediately.
 Also, if you develop a fever after the test, have trouble swallowing or experience increasing chest pain, tell your doctor immediately.
 Be careful not to prematurely disconnect the system as this may result in loss of image acquisition.

-This information has been provided by the American Society for Gastrointestinal Endoscopy, of which Drs.
-Goodman and Bagamery are members.
+This information has been provided by the American Society for Gastrointestinal Endoscopy, of which Dr. Goodman is a member.
 This information is intended only to provide general guidance and not as a definitive basis for diagnosis or treatment in any particular case.
 It is very important that you consult your doctor about your specific condition.